homiedopie/beberlei.de/drafts/how_to_complete_a_side_project_and_turn_it_into_a_business_level1.rst

 to pay my full time salary.

-This felt like passing level 1 in getting a bootstrapped side project of the ground (Yeah, there are many more levels after that).
+This felt like passing level 1 in getting a bootstrapped side project of the ground (there are many more levels after that).

 .. author:: default
 .. categories:: none